Including liver cleansing low fodmap vegetables in the elimination phase is essential for anyone on a low-fodmap diet for fatty liver and SIBO.

 High FODMAP Vegetables

 The main fodmaps found in these vegetables include fructan and mannitol.
-High fodmap vegetables will often trigger digestive symptoms such as bloating and IBS but they are prebiotics for healthy gut bacteria as well.
+High fodmap vegetables often trigger digestive symptoms such as bloating and IBS, but they are also prebiotics for healthy gut bacteria.

-While following the low FODMAP diet for a short time is beneficial for someone with IBS or SIBO, the low fodmap diet can do more harm to the gut microbiome in the long term.
+While following the low FODMAP diet for a short time is beneficial for someone with IBS or SIBO, the low fodmap diet can harm the gut microbiome in the long term.

-A very strict low FODMAP diet has been associated with a reduction in the abundance of beneficial bifidobacteria species and butyrate-producing bacteria.
+A strict low FODMAP diet has been associated with reducing the abundance of beneficial bifidobacteria species and butyrate-producing bacteria.

-An increase in mucus degrading bacteria has also been noted among people following a very strict low fodmap diet (which should only be done for 2-6 weeks).
+An increase in mucus-degrading bacteria has also been noted among people following a strict low fodmap diet (which should only be followed for 2-6 weeks).

-I find identifying trigger foods and reducing or eliminating high fodmap trigger foods to be beneficial and more sustainable for the long term as the ultimate goal when dealing with SIBO is to reduce the excessive amount of bacteria in the small intestine so that fiber and fodmap foods as a wide range of foods, especially fruits, vegetables, and legumes, are crucial for building a diversified and robust microbiome in the large intestine.
+Identifying trigger foods and reducing or eliminating high fodmap triggers foods to be beneficial and more sustainable for the long term.
+The ultimate goal when dealing with SIBO is to reduce the excessive amount of bacteria in the small intestine so people can tolerate fiber and fodmap foods as a wide range of foods, especially fruits, vegetables, and legumes, are crucial for building a diversified and robust microbiome in the large intestine.

-So, I will leave you with 2 questions.
+So, I will leave you with two questions.

 Which high FODMAP foods do you notice are trigger foods?
 1, 2, or all of them?